SAKUJ0/docker-deluge/README.md

 This build does not try to change unnecessary settings.
 The only changes made to the default configuration are

-* Instead of using `~/Downloads` as the default option, the build uses `/downloads` inside the container, instead.
+* Instead of using `~/Downloads` as the default option, the build uses `/downloads` inside the container.
-* Remote connections are enabled by default as container and host have different NICs and addresses.
+* Remote connections are enabled by default, as container and host have different NICs and addresses.

-To set up default credentials you can use the DELUGE_USER and DELUGE_PASSWORD environment variables.
+To set up default credentials you can use the `DELUGE_USER` and `DELUGE_PASSWORD` environment variables.

 ### User / Group Identifiers